punit-haria/textual_entailment/README.md

 This repo contains one solution to this problem using recurrent neural networks.
 At a high-level, the network architecture incorporates layers of [LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) along with a differentiable attention mechanism based on [this paper](https://arxiv.org/abs/1509.06664).
 The files [rnn_attention.py](./rnn_attention.py) and [rnn_seq_attention.py](./rnn_seq_attention.py) detail two variants of this architecture.

-For a more in-depth description of the solution, see my post here: [http://punitshah.ca/projects/textual_entailment/](http://punitshah.ca/projects/textual_entailment/)